The tea glossary

 • Fermentation

-Process taking place in a warm and humid environment, allowing the proliferation of micro-organisms on the leaves.
+A process that takes place in a warm, humid environment, allowing microorganisms to proliferate on the leaves.
 Pu Ehr is a fermented tea.

 • Withering

-Dehydration process that involves softening the tea leaf.
+Dehydration process which consists of softening the tea leaf.

 I